 Half the pleasure of feasting during the holidays is eating leftovers.
 Well maybe until like day 2 or 3 and the sight of turkey, stuffing, and yams is just too much!
 But no worries, my Sweet Potato Pecan Pancake Recipe will have your family begging for leftovers!

-This past Thanksgiving Mike and I were sent home with all the yams I made as part of our “leftover take home stash”…except I secretly DID NOT want them.
+This past Thanksgiving I was sent home with all the yams I made as part of our “leftover take home stash”…except I secretly DID NOT want them.
 I mean there was literally half a pan left and how much leftover yams could I really eat?!
 So I figured I’d toss them until I remembered this hole-in-the wall breakfast spot in Camarillo.
 They serve TO DIE FOR sweet potato pancakes and I was on a mission to recreate them.

 Not to toot my own horn, but damn!
 My Sweet Potato Pecan Pancake Recipe may not have been my original idea, but my quick & easy, unbelievably delicious recipe I came up with is!
 Half the work of this recipe is the sweet potatoes and since you have loads of leftovers already, this recipe is a piece of cake (or pancake!).
 Oh and scroll down for my flight attendant tip on reheating extra pancakes the next day…no more tossing out leftover pancakes either 😉